 I'm a big fan of the Hemingway Editor App as an editing partner for copywriting and content creation.
 Although Hemingway-quality fiction isn't always what we're aiming for as digital content writers, the tool is leagues above Word (for example) in terms of providing useful editorial suggestions.

-Not only does the app calculate a readability score, it also uses colour coding to highlight opportunities to shorten, simplify or tweak your writing to add impact.
+Not only does the app calculate a readability score, but it also uses colour coding to highlight opportunities to shorten, simplify or tweak your writing to add impact.

 As someone who's always had a high reading age and a tendency to wax lyrical at the detail level, I'll regularly dispute some of the changes the app suggests to me.
 Yet, I still find it invaluable for curtailing some of my worst (or less customer-friendly) instincts as a writer.

-Seb, Search Marketing Manager: Screaming Frog
+Matt, Organic Search Manager: Screaming Frog

 My favourite tool is Screaming Frog.
 While it looks pretty simplistic on first glance, it's actually one of the most useful and cost-effective tools in an SEO's arsenal.
 Yes, it can be used to crawl your site and give you a list of pages, redirects and errors, but there's also a lot more to it.
-Use it to identify a site's structure, create sitemaps, test whether a list of redirects are working, find exactly where any broken links may exist, and more.
+Use it to identify a site's structure, create sitemaps, test whether a list of redirects is working, find exactly where any broken links may exist, and more.

 Screaming Frog also has integration with Google Analytics and Majestic, meaning you can pull in traffic and link data in an instant.
-Previously, this took a long time to collate and required strong Excel chops, so this addition is a brilliant time saver for content audits, where gaining this extra detail is really handy to answer more complex questions like whether the site's structure is hindering traffic levels for deeper pages.
+Previously, this took a long time to collate and required strong Excel chops, so this addition is a brilliant time-saver for content audits, where gaining this extra detail is really handy to answer more complex questions like whether the site's structure is hindering traffic levels for deeper pages.